uncatcrea/q-ios/readme.md

 * Install WP-AppKit as you would do for any other WordPress plugins (ie. drop the plugin folder in */wp-content/plugins*)
 * Activate WP-AppKit using the _Plugins_ WordPress admin panel.
 (Browse the *Installed Plugins* list and click the *Activate* link of WP-AppKit.)
 * Now you should have a brand new */wp-content/themes-wp-appkit* folder (yes, this is where app themes are stored)
-* Download the Q for iOS from this repository and drop its folder in */wp-content/themes-wp-appkit*
+* Download the Q for iOS from [https://github.com/uncatcrea/q-ios/releases](this repository) and drop its folder in */wp-content/themes-wp-appkit*
 * In WordPress, use the *WP-AppKit* admin panel to create a new app and choose one of the themes in the *Appearance* box
 * From there you're free to test in your browser (using the Chrome's Emulation Mode) or directly try to compile